miyonaka/leanbian-gen/README.md

    development purposes on a minimal system such as basic Python and Lua packages as well as the `build-essential` package.
-They are lumped right in with more essential packages presently, though they need not be with pi-gen.  These are understandable for Raspbian's target audience, but if you were looking for something between truly minimal and Raspbian-Lite, here's where you start trimming.
+They are lumped right in with more essential packages presently, though they need not be with leanbian-gen.  These are understandable for Raspbian's target audience, but if you were looking for something between truly minimal and Raspbian-Lite, here's where you start trimming.

  - **Stage 3** - desktop system.
-Here's where you get the full desktop system with X11 and LXDE, web browsers, git for development, Raspbian custom UI enhancements, etc.  This is a base desktop system, with some development tools installed.
+Here's where you get the full desktop system with X11 and LXDE, web browsers, git for development, Leanbian custom UI enhancements, etc.  This is a base desktop system, with some development tools installed.

- - **Stage 4** - Normal Raspbian image.
+ - **Stage 4** - Normal Leanbian image.
 System meant to fit on a 4GB card.
-This is the stage that installs most things that make Raspbian friendly to new users like system documentation.
+This is the stage that installs most things that make Leanbian friendly to new users like system documentation.

- - **Stage 5** - The Raspbian Full image.
+ - **Stage 5** - The Leanbian Full image.
 More development tools, an email client, learning tools like Scratch, specialized packages like sonic-pi, office productivity, etc.